-On March 23, 2010, President Obama signed comprehensive health reform, the Patient Protection and Affordable Care Act (commonly referred to as ACA), into law.
+On March 23, 2010, President Obama signed comprehensive health care reform, the Patient Protection and Affordable Care Act (commonly referred to as ACA), into law.

 When the ACA was passed it implemented broad changes to the U.S healthcare system.

 - Imposed rules around if an employer had to offer health plans to their employees

-- Expansion of public program (e.g., Medicaid and CHIP)
+- Expansion of public programs (e.g., Medicaid and CHIP)

 - Various financial protections for both employees and employers

 - Created Health Insurance Exchanges (Marketplaces)

 - Implemented various consumer protections that promote greater access to care (e.g., prohibiting pre-existing conditions exclusions)

 Prior to the ACA, people with bleeding disorders were discriminated against in the insurance market.
 Insurance plans could exclude from coverage people with preexisting conditions.
 The elimination of lifetime and annual limits on insurance benefits was a significant consumer protection for people living with bleeding disorders.
 Annual costs for clotting factor are typically $300,000 or more for someone with severe hemophilia and development of an inhibitor (immune response to treatment), bleeding from a trauma, surgery or other complications can raise costs each year to $1 million or more.
 As a result of these high-cost treatments, people with bleeding disorders would routinely hit lifetime and annual limits, before the ACA.